There’s something to learn from black hat SEO tactics for PDF files

 Should you hack a site just to upload some spam?
 No.

-Is it worth trying to host a PDF on a public hosting domain if it’s your only chance at ranking for a target keyword?
+Is it worth hosting a PDF on a public hosting domain if it’s your only chance at ranking for a target keyword?
 Maybe…

 I love thinking about #minimumviableSEO, and sometimes you have to be creative to rank for terms that your site isn’t ready to rank for.